Contact Us

 Currently many telecare providers use analogue equipment and these devices will no longer be compatible or perform as reliably when the digital telecare switchover takes place.

-It is essential therefore all telecare providers digitally transform their service to ensure they have the best continuity of care ready for when the switchover takes place.
-Additionally it is essential that analogue to digital telecare policies are considered when digitally migrating.
-One of the most important being that telecare users are at the heart of every decision made so no one’s level of care and support is decreased during the transition phase.
+It is essential all telecare providers digitally transform their service to ensure they have the best continuity of care ready for when the switchover takes place.
+Policies regarding the analogue to digital telecare switchover have to be considered during the migration to ensure that the individual is at the heart of every decision being made so no one is left without the level of connectivity, care, and support needed.

 Digital telecare and care technology in general involves providing arrangements for people to manage both long and short-term conditions more effectively in their own homes.
-This helps put people in control of their own health and wellbeing and increase their independence to reduce pressures on the NHS and care homes.
+This helps put people in control of their health and wellbeing and increases their independence to reduce pressures on the NHS and care homes.

-Here through implementing digital telecare in your local community you can help individuals have a better quality of life by decreasing the number of hospital admissions.
-This in turn helps to reduce hospital discharge delays as the data collected with digital telecare will determine what support is best for the end-user instead of relying on healthcare professionals consistently, especially when it might not always be necessary.
+Here through implementing digital telecare in your local community, you can help individuals have a better quality of life by reducing hospital admissions and readmissions.
+This, in turn, helps to reduce hospital discharge delays as the data collected with digital telecare creates actionable insights to provide better timely support to the individual.

 Transitioning to digital telecare therefore is important as it offers both the end-user and their families reassurance that they will be provided the best and most appropriate care and support regardless of their care needs.
 The more reliable service compared to analogue telecare will mean there will no longer be failed emergency calls, so they will receive the care they need when they need it.